top of page

 “Graduation?” prompted Morrigan.

-“Um…” I scrambled to conjure up an impressive way to nothing, my almost-finished English degree failing me, when I turned right and slammed on the brakes.
-Something massive dangling from above blocked our path—long, swaying branches like skinny fingers with gnarled knuckles, connected to a crooked tree on the sidewalk.
-A sidewalk that stretched into an eerie residential street, houses unnaturally far from the curb, the road disappearing into darkness over a hill.
+I turned right and screeched to a halt.
+Something massive dangled from above and blocked our path—long, swaying branches like skinny fingers with gnarled knuckles, connected to a crooked tree on the sidewalk.
+A sidewalk that stretched into an eerie residential street, shrivelled houses unnaturally far from the curb, the road crumbling from pavement to gravel.
+It disappeared into blackness over a hill.

-Instead of admitting I was so sheltered that after twenty-one years, I couldn’t make it to a club without getting lost, I hit the gas.
+I tapped the navigation, squinting.
+I couldn’t really tell if we were still on the right path, but instead of admitting I was so sheltered that after twenty-one years, I couldn’t make it to a club without getting lost, I hit the gas.

-None of the houses were lit.
+I straightened.
+No lights anywhere because none of the houses were lit.

-The radio cut out.
+The radio crackled, then cut out.

 “Um.”
 Morrigan’s voice was small.